 Regular car and passenger boats leave Butterworth every 15 minutes during peak hours, taking you over to the Jetty in George Town in around 15 minutes.

 All trains that travel to Butterworth also stop off at Bukit Mertajam on route, arriving there around ten minutes before the train arrives at Butterworth.

 These trains are very popular (especially at the weekend and during Malaysian holidays), so advance booking is highly recommended.

 Booking your train seats in Malaysia is fairly easy.

 You have a choice of either:

-Visiting any KTM mainline railway station and buying your advance tickets from the station ticket counter (ticket counter opening times vary, so you may want to check locally at what times ticket can be purchased).
+Visiting any KTM mainline railway station and buying your advance tickets from the station ticket counter (ticket counter opening times vary, so you may want to check locally at what time tickets can be purchased).